Subdivisions, shellability, and collapsibility of products

+A \Defn{subdivision} of a polytopal complex $C$ is a polytopal complex $C'$ with the same underlying space as~$C$, such that for every face $F'$ of $C'$ there is some face $F$ of~$C$ for which $F' \subset F$.
+A \Defn{subdivision} of a set $M$ is a polytopal complex whose underlying space is $M$.
+Now, let $C$ denote any polytopal complex, and let $\tau$ denote any face of $C$.
+Let $v_\tau$ denote a point anywhere in the relative interior of $\tau$.
+Define

+The complex $\st(\tau,C)$ is a \Defn{stellar subdivision} of $C$ at $\tau$.
+A \Defn{derived subdivision} $\sd\sm C$ of a polytopal complex $C$ is any subdivision of $C$ obtained by stellarly subdividing at all faces in order of decreasing dimension of the faces of $C$, cf.\ \cite{Hudson}.

-A \emph{PL $d$-ball} is any simplicial complex that has a subdivision combinatorially equivalent to some subdivision of the $d$-simplex.
-Similarly, a \emph{PL $d$-sphere} is a simplicial complex that shares a subdivision with the boundary of the $(d+1)$-simplex.
-Every $d$-sphere is PL if and only if the removal of a facet makes it a PL $d$-ball.
-Now, let $P$ be a polytopal complex such that the underlying space of $P$ is homeomorphic to a manifold, different than a sphere or a ball. $P$ is called a \emph{PL manifold} if for each vertex $v$ of~$P$ the complex $\Lk(v,P)$ is either a PL sphere or a PL ball.
-Equivalently, $P$ is PL if for every face $\sigma$ the complex $\St(\sigma, P)$ is a PL ball.
+Finally, recall that two polytopal complexes $C$ and $D$ are called \Defn{PL equivalent} (or \Defn{PL homeomorphic}) if some subdivision $C'$ of $C$ is combinatorially equivalent to some subdivision $D'$ of $D$.
+A \Defn{PL $d$-ball} is any polytopal complex that is PL homeomorphic to the $d$-simplex.
+A \Defn{PL $d$-sphere} is a polytopal complex that is PL homeomorphic to the boundary of the $(d+1)$-simplex.
+A polytopal complex $C$ is a \Defn{PL $d$-manifold} if for each vertex $v$ of~$C$ the complex $\Lk(v,C)$ is a PL $(d-1)$-sphere or a PL $(d-1)$-ball.